 A compression fracture is a common fracture of the spine that may range from mild to severe.
 Each vertebral body is separated from the other with a disc.
-When an external force is applied to the spine, such as a fall, carrying heavy weight, accident, trauma, etc. the forces may exceed the ability of the bone within the vertebral body to support the load.
-The fracture as a resultant of these external trauma are identified as compression fracture, whereas if the entire vertebral column breaks down then it is identified as burst fracture.
+When an external force is applied to the spine, such as a fall, carrying heavyweight, accident, trauma, etc. the forces may exceed the ability of the bone within the vertebral body to support the load.
+The fracture as a resultant of this external trauma is identified as compression fracture, whereas if the entire vertebral column breaks down then it is identified as burst fracture.

 Spinal Infections (Osteomyelitis)